International Study

 For study abroad in your:

-Fall junior semester: application materials are due April 1 of your sophomore year
+• Fall junior semester: application materials are due April 1 of your sophomore year

-Spring junior semester: application materials are due November 1 of your junior year
+• Spring junior semester: application materials are due November 1 of your junior year

 Please note that these are deadlines for the School of Design only.
 Your host institution may have different deadlines or timeframes.
 Meeting these is your responsibility.

-Once your application is approved, you must meet with your Academic Advisor to ensure your courses abroad will credit to your degree requirements without any change to your program completion date.
+Once your application is approved, you must meet with your Academic Advisor to ensure your courses abroad will be credited to your degree requirements without any change to your program completion date.
 You must also attend an OIE pre-departure orientation and submit a Study Abroad Transfer Credit Form before departure.
 (OIE will issue this form and several others at your orientation.)
 When you return from study abroad, you will be required to summarize your experience in two formats:

 • A written summary of approximately 2,000 words, with images, for faculty review and archiving